djones11/app/README.md

             -   Redis to store sessions
         -   API Gateway

+    Auth token
+        -   API Gateway calls
+        -   Lambda calls
+            -   RDS database to check available username and to create a new user
+            -   Secret Manager store to get RDS access details
+        -   API Gateway

     Get photos
+        -   Requires auth_token for access
         -   API Gateway calls
         -   Lambda calls
             -   Dynambodb to get photos available to the user